 The aftermath of Bloody Sunday

-The events of Bloody Sunday is seen as one of the biggest political and military blunders the British ever made in Ireland and it resulted in hundreds of young men from all over Northern Ireland joining the IRA, taking Northern Ireland into a bloody 30 year conflict.
+The events of Bloody Sunday is seen as one of the biggest political and military blunders the British ever made in Ireland.
+The result turned hundreds, if not thousands, of young men from all over Ireland to join the IRA.
+This would result in taking Northern Ireland into a bloody 30-year conflict.